-Generally, only regular full time employees (regular) (with some salaried permanent part time exemptions) are entitled to benefits as contained in the Personnel Code and this Manual.
+Generally, only REGULAR full time employees (regular) are entitled to benefits as contained in the Personnel Code and this Manual.
 Such employee is defined as an employee hired to work for the City full time, at least thirty (30) -seven and one-half (37-1/2) hours per week on a regular basis (normally fifty-two (52) weeks per year) (except authorized leave).
 All other employees, i.e. part time, permanent part time, and temporary as defined in the personnel code, are not entitled to benefits unless specifically authorized or mandated by the Federal, State, Local Law, the personnel code or this Manual.